Alton, Hampshire: Economy

 Alton has businesses in the retail and service sectors in the centre of the town, and over a hundred businesses in the four industrial areas of Mill Lane, Newman Lane, Caker Stream and Omega Park, ranging from light industrial to computer software production.

 Clarcor, TNT N.V. and Poseidon Diving Systems all have businesses in Alton's Industrial Site, Mill Lane.

 One of Alton's largest commercial employers is the financial services sector.
-Lumbry Park, which used to be known as Lumbry Farm, is on the B3006 Alton to Selborne road, and is occupied by Inter Group Insurance Services (IGIS), a subsidiary of The Royal Bank of Scotland.
+Lumbry Park, which used to be known as Lumbry Farm, is on the B3006 Alton to Selborne road, and is occupied by Inter Group Insurance Services (IGIS), a subsidiary of the Royal Bank of Scotland.
 Inter Group employs over 170 people on this site, and specialises in travel insurance.
 The company has operated in Alton since 1999.
 It was acquired by Churchill Insurance in 2001, becoming part of RBS Insurance division in 2003 as part of an RBS takeover.
-However, on 11 November 2008, Inter Group announced its proposal to close its office in Alton in August 2009 due to "changes in the travel insurance market", leading to the loss of 104 full-time staff and around 16 part-timers.
-The head of Inter Group, Bob Andrews, said that the decision to close the Alton site had been forced by "a fundamental shift in the third-party travel insurance market in the last few years" and that "Major clients of Inter Group have recently taken their travel insurance business back in-house and sadly we have no alternative but to make this announcement today".
-He said, "We have explored every possible avenue before proposing this unfortunate action."
+However, on 11 November 2008, Inter Group announced its proposal to close its office in Alton in August 2009 due to "changes in the travel insurance market", leading to the loss of 104 full-time staff and around 16 part-time.

 Alton has a range of chain stores and independent shops including greengrocers, butchers and a hardware shop.
 There are five main supermarkets that serve the town.

 Culture

 Jane Austen Regency Week is a celebration of the time the author Jane Austen spent in Alton and Chawton and is held in June each year.

 The Allen Gallery serves as Alton's art gallery.
 It houses a large, permanent ceramics collection as well as temporary exhibitions.

 Holybourne Theatre is on the site of a former Nissen hut that was converted into a theatre by German prisoners-of-war during World War II.
 Plays have been performed there since 1950, but the official opening was not until 1971.

-Alton Morris was formed in 1979, and have been Morris Dancing both in the United Kingdom and abroad.
+Alton Morris was formed in 1979, and have been Morris dancing both in the United Kingdom and abroad.
 They often perform at Alton street events.

 Local choirs include Alton Amateur Operatic and Dramatic Society, established in 1921, who perform two musical shows and one play each year in a wide variety of musical and dramatic styles.
 Alton Community Choir sings unaccompanied Hampshire folk songs as well as some African, gospel, blues and calypso music.

+A new Alton Arts Festival is due to take place over 10 days in July 2024.